Glenn Beck rallies for Israel near Jerusalem holy sites

 Some Christian fundamentalists believe the ingathering of the Jewish people to the biblical Land of Israel is a prerequisite for the second coming of Jesus and that the State of Israel is the fulfillment of prophetic scriptures.

-Last year, Beck, a libertarian and a favourite of the Tea Party political movement, was a key speaker at a huge "Restoring Honour" public rally, a conservative show of strength, in Washington in the run-up to the 2012 U.S. presidential ballot.
+Last year, Beck, a libertarian and a favorite of the Tea Party political movement, was a key speaker at a huge "Restoring Honor" public rally, a conservative show of strength, in Washington in the run-up to the 2012 presidential ballot.

 But his scathing comments on topics ranging from global warming to political conspiracy theories have proved controversial.